rukmanigopalan/adlsgen1togen2migrationsamples/src/ADLS Gen1 and Gen2 ACL Behavior/ADLS Gen1 and Gen2 ACL Behavior  Analysis .md

    * **Azure Key Vault**.
 Required keys and secrets to be configured here.
    * **Service principal** with read, write and execute permission to the resource group, key vault, data lake store Gen1 and data lake store Gen2.
 To learn more, see [create service principal account](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) and to provide SPN access to Gen1 refer to [SPN access to Gen1](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-service-to-service-authenticate-using-active-directory)
+   * ** Java Development Kit (JDK 7 or higher, using Java version 1.7 or higher) for Filesystem operations on Azure Data Lake Storage Gen1 and Gen2

 ## ACL Behavior in ADLS Gen1 and Gen2
 ## 1. ACCOUNT ROOT PERMISSIONS ##